Weirb/dissertation/outline.md

 ---

+Do this in multigrid, make a section named variable coefficients.
+Discuss Briggs and his attempt to solve this problem.
 We need to make a comparison for the 1D variable coefficient solver.
 Discuss what the problem is, according to Briggs.
 Mention the iteration count against the Poisson vs with the 1/r term.